Machine Reading Comprehension and Erotetics

 Introduction

-Use cases for such capabilities would include enhancing: story comprehension and prediction, automatic item generation, synthetic data generation, automatic text summarization, and the computer-aided design and engineering of instructional materials, technical documentation, and narratives.
+Artificial-intelligence systems capable of asking, managing, and answering questions while incrementally processing and analyzing texts can enhance: story comprehension and prediction, automatic item generation, synthetic data generation, automatic text summarization, the design and engineering of instructional materials and technical documentation, and the writing of stories.

 Modeling Reading